-There is countless things we can do to save planet for future generations.
-I have outlined 16 that I have chosen for either their economical viability or for the huge impact that they will have on the survivability of the planet.
+There are countless things we can do to save the planet for future generations.
+I have outlined 16 that I have chosen for either their economic viability or for the huge impact that they will have on the survivability of the planet.

 Save Planet #1: Paint All the Roof Tops and Break Down Lanes